lpic2book/src/docs/lpic2.200.1.md

 ##  lsof

-The `lsof` command is used to list information about open files *open files* and their corresponding processes. `lsof` will handle regular files, directories, block special files, character special files, executing text references, libraries, streams or network files.
+The `lsof` command is used to list information about *open files* and their corresponding processes. `lsof` will handle regular files, directories, block special files, character special files, executing text references, libraries, streams or network files.